January 2026

-We look forward to seeing you again at our next meeting at 6.30pm, Tuesday 9th of December
+We look forward to seeing you again at our next meeting at 6.30pm, Tuesday 10th of February

 About Us